 These measures were effective in reducing migration in terms of overall flows, most notably to Turkey and Greece.

 But we also projected that Europe would still receive close to a million asylum applications in 2016.
 Of these, only 330,000 refugees and migrants would be likely to arrive via the Mediterranean, with over half a million arriving through more covert routes that we know very little about.

 This suggests that border controls often simply re-route refugees and migrants towards alternative, possibly more dangerous, routes.
 Other recent reports came to similar conclusions.”

 A very convincing analysis with one clear conclusion: “Europe’s narrow, often expensive, deterrence policies are unlikely to stop people arriving and applying for asylum in Europe.
 A much more effective approach would be to facilitate and increase legal pathways so that governments can monitor and more effectively manage flows of refugees and migrants.”

 To read the full article, please click here.

-To read the full article in The Guardian, please click here.
+To read the full article in Le Monde, please click on the following link.

 If there is pressure on school places, that is because for the first time in a decade the government has cut spending per pupil.
 Photo Credit : UK Stock Images Ltd/Alamy